By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 What is left out in this instruction, “calm down, stop getting upset” and so on, is how you get yourself to feel other than what you feel.

 We call this skill of being able to change your feelings to match the situation “Emotional regulation.”

 Many of us learned fear; anger and other negative emotions by watching the adults around us act them out.
 We may have learned happiness and love that way also.
 What was usually missing is how you get from full emotional turmoil to calm again.

-Regulating your emotions, calming yourself down, is a skill which can be learned.
+Regulating your emotions, calming yourself down, is a skill that can be learned.

-One post on emotional regulation will not make you and expert in this.
-It takes learning the skill, practicing the skill and then over-learning the skill until rather than something you have to think about this emotional regulation is something you do automatically.
+One post on emotional regulation will not make you an expert in this.
+It takes learning the skill, practicing the skill, and then over-learning the skill until rather than something you have to think about this emotional regulation is something you do automatically.

 Here is a quick summary of things that may help to reduce the emotional intensity of negative feelings or to prevent them in the first place.

 When that thought that provokes your anger or anxiety first occurs find ways to interrupt that thought.
 Think of other things instead.
 Having a “happy place” or affirming memory can be a great help here.